 The first step is by encouraging and modeling good oral hygiene habits.
 When your children see you making your oral health a priority, they will know it is important.
 Help your children brush and floss until they are able to do it on their own, and continue to supervise them until you know the child is able to be responsible without supervision.
 Maintain regular checkups for your child with a pediatric dentist.

 If your child develops a mild form of gingivitis, it can be cared for through professional cleanings and proper oral care at home.
-It’s important that you schedule an appointment with your child’s dentist as soon as you suspect a problem.
+It’s important that you schedule an appointment with your child’s dentist in Roswell as soon as you suspect a problem.
 Mild gingivitis can be easily cared for, but if it worsens, the treatment may become more involved.

 © 2019 Polkadot Pediatric Dentistry.
 Authorization to post is granted, with the stipulation that Polkadot Pediatric Dentistry, an Alpharetta dentist, is credited as sole source.